 If a career in a growing field caring for mothers and babies sounds interesting, continue reading to learn what is needed to start this career, including a step-by-step guide, top programs, and what certification and licensing may be required.

-Certified Nurse-Midwife Specializations & Degree Types
+Certified Midwife Specializations & Degree Types

-Admissions Requirements for CNM Programs
+Admissions Requirements for Certified Midwife Programs

 Other admission requirements can include letters of recommendation, an in-person interview, GRE or Miller Analogies Test (MAT) exam scores, and a personal statement.
 International students may need to provide proof of English proficiency with an IELTS or TOEFL test score.

-Certified Nurse-Midwife Program Accreditation
+Certified Midwife Program Accreditation

 The Accreditation Commission for Midwifery Education (ACME) accredits certified nurse-midwife programs.
-Nurses should ensure the program they attend is accredited by the ACME as this is a requirement to be eligible for board certification.
-ACME accreditation demonstrates that a CNM program provides high-quality education, is committed to improvement, and has effective administration policies.
+Nurses should ensure the program they attend is accredited by the ACME, as this is a requirement to be eligible for board certification.
+ACME accreditation demonstrates that a program provides high-quality education, is committed to improvement, and has effective administration policies.

-On-Campus Certified Nurse-Midwife Degree Programs
+On-Campus Certified Midwife Degree Programs

 Rutgers University – School of Nursing